-Before I ever came to Congress, I signed a pledge not to raise my constituents’ taxes – and I’ve kept it.
-Now, as a Member of the Ways and Means Committee, the legislative body tasked with writing federal tax law, I’m working to overhaul our broken tax code in a way that lowers rates and lets more Americans keep more of what they’ve earned.
+Before I came to Congress, I signed a pledge not to raise my constituents’ taxes – and I’ve kept it.
+As a member of the Ways and Means Committee and former Chairman of the Budget Committee, I worked with President Trump to overhaul our broken tax code in a way that lowers rates and lets Americans keep more of what they earn.

 More on Tax Reform

 Washington, D.C. – Today, the U.S. House of Representatives passed the Protecting Family and Small Business Tax Cuts Act of 2018, the third and final bill in the Tax Reform 2.0 package.
 The American Innovation Act and the Family Savings Act were passed by the House yesterday.

 Washington, D.C. – Today, Congressman Diane Black (R-TN-06) released the following statement after the U.S. House Ways and Means Committee passed Tax Reform 2.0:

 Washington, D.C. – Today, Congressman Diane Black (R-TN-06) spoke on the House floor highlighting the economic relief and optimism resulting from the Tax Cuts and Jobs Act.
 She also urged support for the Tax Reform 2.0 package, which would make permanent the already lowered tax rates for small businesses, individuals and families.

 By now, you’ve heard “fairer, flatter, simpler” repeated over and over.
 It was our goal with the Tax Cuts and Jobs Act to reform an outdated tax code that – over the last three decades – had become absurdly complicated and no longer worked for our economy.

 We wanted to rebuild confidence in our private sector.
 We wanted to bring back America’s competitive edge by giving job creators freedom from punishing high taxes – and we did just that.
 This is the most optimistic the business community has been since the financial crisis.